-5. In working with someone who is growing in their relationship with God, what would you say are the 4 most important things they need to know?
+5. In working with someone who is growing in their relationship with God, what would you say are the four most important things they need to know?

-*The 4 topics we talk about with new believers:
+*The four topics we talk about with new believers:

 - How to know that Christ is in your life and will never leave you.

 - What to do when you have sinned.